Massouda Jalal

 Massouda Jalāl (مسعوده جلال) is the first woman in the history of Afghanistan who ran for the Office of the President of Afghanistan in 2002, 2004, and again in 2019.
 Dr. Jalāl emerged as a leading voice of Afghan women after her election as the Representative to the 2002 Loya Jirga (Grand Assembly) as she became one of the frontrunners for the position of Interim President of Afghanistan, opposite to ex-president Hamid Karzai.

-Serving as the Minister of Women's Affairs (2004-2006) in the cabinet of government of Afghanistan and the head of the Commission for the Law on the Elimination of Violence against Women (EVAW), she left behind a string of legacies that includes the framework for the National Action Plan for the Women of Afghanistan (NAPWA), a ten-year plan for women to liberate Afghan women from poverty and promote their participation in public life.
+Serving as the Minister of Women's Affairs (2004–2006) in the cabinet of government of Afghanistan and the head of the Commission for the Law on the Elimination of Violence against Women (EVAW), she left behind a string of legacies that includes the framework for the National Action Plan for the Women of Afghanistan (NAPWA), a ten-year plan for women to liberate Afghan women from poverty and promote their participation in public life.

-Between 2001-2004, Dr. Jalāl also served as the only Afghan woman as the member of the “Peace Delegation of Afghanistan".
-Before joining politics, she worked as a Professor at the Kabul Medical University, and she has also worked in leadership positions in the UN World Food Programme, UNHCR, and the International Committee of the Red Cross in Afghanistan.
+Between 2001 and 2004, Dr. Jalāl also served as the only Afghan woman as the member of the Peace Delegation of Afghanistan.
+Before joining politics, she worked as a professor at the Kabul Medical University, and she has also worked in leadership positions in the UN World Food Programme, UNHCR, and the International Committee of the Red Cross in Afghanistan.
 She is fluent in Persian, Pashto, English, Dutch, and Hindi/Urdu and moderately fluent in French and German languages.

 Early life and education

 Born to a middle-class family in Kapisa Province of Afghanistan, one of seven children, Jalāl moved to Kabul to attend high school.
 After scoring the second highest marks at the national level in the National College Entrance Exam of Afghanistan (Konkor), she attended the Kabul Medical University as a first generation high school and college student, where she later joined the faculty.
 Amidst raging war in the early 1990s, she and her academic colleagues founded the Human Rights Commission which reported human rights violations to the UN Special Envoy to Afghanistan.
 She was a member of the faculty in the Kabul Medical University until 1996, when the Taliban government had her removed.
-After her removal from the Kabul Medical University's faculty, she worked as a National Senior Program Officer and Head of Women's Department for United Nations-World Food Programme (UN-WFP), Consultant to the International Committee of the Red Cross, and Senior Program Officer for the United Nation's Commissioner for Refugees (UNHCR).
-Under the Taliban rule, her efforts for women and girls’ right to education and work led her to get arrested for political reasons.
+After her removal from the Kabul Medical University's faculty, she worked as a National Senior Program Officer and Head of Women's Department for United Nations-World Food Programme (UN-WFP), Consultant to the International Committee of the Red Cross, and Senior Program Officer for the United Nations' Commissioner for Refugees (UNHCR).
+Under the Taliban rule, her efforts for women and girls' right to education and work led her to get arrested for political reasons.
 She was released from prison through United Nation Headquarter's intervention.
-Her husband, Professor Dr. Faizullah Jalāl, has been a professor of Law and Political Science at Kabul University for the past 30 years and they have three children.
+Her husband, Professor Dr. Faizullah Jalāl, has been a professor of law and political science at Kabul University for the past 30 years and they have three children.
 Taliban security service officers arrested Professor Faizullah Jalāl on 8 January 2022 for his alleged role in criticizing Taliban government on social media.